lstalmir/VulkanProfiler/README.md

 On Linux (Debian-based systems), install libvulkan-dev and glslang-tools packages.

 ## Usage
-To enable the layer add `"VK_LAYER_PROFILER_unified"` to the layer list in VkInstanceCreateInfo or to the VK_INSTANCE_LAYERS environment variable.
-The later method allows to profile applications without the need to modify the source code and is recommended for manual analysis.
+To enable the layer add `"VK_LAYER_PROFILER_unified"` to the layer list in VkInstanceCreateInfo.
+It can be also enabled without any modifications to the profiled application using [Vulkan Configurator](https://vulkan.lunarg.com/doc/view/latest/windows/vkconfig.html) (distributed with Vulkan SDK) or via environment variables: `VK_INSTANCE_LAYERS` or `VK_LOADER_LAYERS_ENABLE` (available in 1.3.243 loader or newer).

 ### Configuration
 The layer can be configured to handle more specific use cases.
 The following table describes the options available to the user.